I visited a church this weekend.

 Why did that happen to me this Sunday?

-More importantly, how can a church make sure that doesn’t happen?
+More importantly, how can your church make sure that doesn’t happen?

-Wise church leaders will do some advance preparation related to hospitality in expectation of new visitors.
+Wise church leaders will do some advance preparation related to hospitality in anticipation of new visitors.

 Many wise leaders of church hospitality teams know that a regular review of your systems is a good way to make sure things flow smoothly.